Hue-Jhan/Encrypted-Chat-System/README.md

 ### ⚙ How to run:

-- Install JDK 24, intellij, clone the repo in a new project and add gson-2.3.1.jar to dependencies;
+- Install JDK 24, clone the repo in a new intellij project and add gson-2.3.1.jar to dependencies;

 - Compile Server, ClientMain, and run them with  ```java -jar server.jar```/```client.jar```.